State Correctional Institution – Graterford: History

-The prison's two current Restricted Housing Units (RHU) are essentially prisons within a prison and house over 300 prisoners — about 10 percent of the total prison population - who are allowed one hour a day for exercise, remaining confined to their cells the other 23, where they receive three meals a day and are permitted shower visits.
-The prisoners in RHU are allowed only one visitor per month.
-SCI-Graterford has a 22-bed Mental Health Unit contracted to MHM Services to facilitate a mental health program.
+The prison's two Restricted Housing Units (RHU) housed over 300 prisoners — about 10 percent of the total prison population — who were allowed one hour a day for exercise, remaining confined to their cells the other 23, where they received three meals a day and were permitted shower visits.
+The prisoners in RHU were allowed only one visitor per month.
+SCI-Graterford had a 22-bed Mental Health Unit contracted to MHM Services to facilitate a mental health program.

-SCI-Graterford Industries provides work and economic activity within the prison, including a garment factory, undergarment factory, shoe factory, weave plant, hosiery factory, carton factory, and a mail distribution center.
-Prison factories and industries employ 21 civilian staff, 315 inmate staff, and in 2003–2004 generated revenues of $4,450,940.01.
-The prison also conducts farming operations and educational programs.
+SCI-Graterford Industries provided work and economic activity within the prison, including a garment factory, undergarment factory, shoe factory, weave plant, hosiery factory, carton factory, and a mail distribution center.
+Prison factories and industries employed 21 civilian staff, 315 inmate staff, and in 2003–2004 generated revenues of $4,450,940.01.
+The prison also conducted farming operations and educational programs.

+In 2012, seven activists from the organization Decarcerate PA were arrested for blocking the entrance of the Graterford construction site.

 In the final period of operations, Cynthia Link, the superintendent of Graterford and the prospective superintendent of Graterford's replacement facility, SCI Phoenix, resigned and retired.
 Laurel Harry, previously the superintendent of SCI Camp Hill, became the interim superintendent.

 SCI Phoenix opened in July 2018.
 The state began moving Graterford prisoners there on July 11, 2018, and Graterford ended operations on July 15, 2018.
 All Graterford employees became Phoenix employees.
 Some inmates disliked the move as they feared they would be sharing cells with other inmates, while at Graterford they had single cells.
 The population of Graterford was reduced so the transfer of inmates to Phoenix would not involve as many people.

 Programs

 Graterford had a music program for inmates, Songs in the Key of Free, run by volunteers and established in October 2016.
 A previous musical program ended around 2006.
 The program ended on May 21, 2018 as a result of Graterford's closure.
-In addition the stress-reduction and therapy programs from Rutgers University professor Nancy Wolff were also terminated as part of the move.
+The stress-reduction and therapy programs from Rutgers University professor Nancy Wolff were also terminated as part of the move.